chris-j-tang/aiRedAndBluePlatform/server/readme.md

 ```
 The request must contain a `json` object with a single field `id` field.
 This field must hold a string containing an identifier for the participant.

 The server will respond with `200 OK` for the first two connections it receives.
+The body of the response contains the full game state.
+The response occurs when both clients have connected, so that both clients get to see the game state at the same time.

 Any further requests will be met with `423 Locked`.
 Note that if the same `id` is provided over multiple requests, only the first may be accepted.
 Further requests will also be met with `423 Locked`.